BRANDON REED SOUND DESIGN

 by William Shakespeare

-Directed by Robert Ramirez
+Directed by Andrew Borba

-Scenic Design: Tara Houston
+Scenic Design: Jan Chambers

-Costume Design: Natalie Loveland
+Costume Design: Grier Colman

-Sound Design: Brandon Reed
+Sound Design: Kate Hopgood

-Photos taken courtesy of Eric White.
+Photos taken courtesy of Colin Huth Photography

 In this Shakespearean classic, a group of conspirators can not accept that Julius Caesar has amassed the amount of power that he has.
 Together they convince his dearest friend Mark Antony to join in their assassination plot to prevent him from gaining too much power.
 After the deed has been done, overcome with grief, Mark Antony drives the conspirators out of Rome.
 Together with the ghost of Caesar on his side, he rages a civil war with the conspirators.
 The wager of who gets to rule Rome is on as war, death, and grief rages on.